Pacific Alliance: Projects

 In addition to reducing trade barriers, the Pacific Alliance has begun several other projects for regional integration, including visa-free tourist travel, a common stock exchange, and joint embassies in several countries.

 Trade liberalization

 In May 2016, the Pacific Alliance removed 92 percent of tariffs on goods traded between members.
 Based on a 2013 agreement, the rest of the tariffs will be removed by 2020.

 On 26 January 2022, the Pacific Alliance signed its first collective free trade agreement with a nation outside the alliance: Singapore.
 Singapore had been a candidate for associate member status of the Pacific Alliance since 2017.
+As of February 2023, ratification of the PASFTA is ongoing.

 Mercado Integrado Latinoamericano

 The Mercado Integrado Latinoamericano (MILA) originally integrated the stock markets of Colombia (Colombia Stock Exchange), Chile (Santiago Stock Exchange), and Peru (Lima Stock Exchange), and is seen as a foundation for the Alliance's economic integration.
 These three stock markets began their integration in November 2010; this made it Latin America's largest market according to number of issuers, the second by market capitalization, and the third by turnover.

 The Mexican Stock Exchange began the process of incorporation into MILA and its full incorporation was expected by the year 2014.
 The Mexican Stock Exchange took the step of acquiring a total of 3.79 million shares of the Lima Stock Exchange (BVL), equivalent to 6.7 percent of the shares of Series A of that market.
 This is part of an agreement for a strategic partnership in order to develop joint business activities and development of the stock markets of Peru and Mexico, and eventually complete integration into MILA.

 The Mexican Stock Exchange met the timeframe and announced the first trade made as part of MILA on 2 December 2014.
 The trade on MIILA was a $1,415 purchase of 200 shares in Chilean retailer Falabella, executed by GBM Mexico through GBM Chile.
 With the entry of Mexico into MILA, the integrated stock market now counts 780 issuers among the four countries, making it the biggest market by number of listed companies in Latin America, and the biggest in terms of market capitalization, according to the World Federation of Exchanges.
 The joint capitalization of the four bourses tops US$1.25 trillion, making it larger than the US$1.22 trillion BM&F Bovespa.